/ Lalla Aziza

 (Not true width and the company does not have sufficient information to determine the true widths of the drill hole intersections)

-These initial scout drilling results at Lalla Aziza have confirmed that economically significant copper grades continue across the width of the shear/fold zone and that the mineralized structure is likely to plunge and continue below-surface towards the northeast (see Figure 3).
+These initial scout drilling results at Lalla Aziza have confirmed that economically significant copper grades continue across the width of the shear/fold zone and that the mineralized structure is likely to plunge and continue below-surface towards the northeast.
 Grades and thicknesses are considered significant enough to support potential for an open-pit starter at Lalla Aziza, assuming additional recoverable resources exist along and adjacent to the shear zone.
 Further work at Lalla Aziza will be focused on mapping and geophysics in order to define drill objectives at depth and to the northeast of the current drill grid.
 The gold potential of the footwall will also be better constrained.

 Geological Maps and Sections

 In Colombia Royal Road Minerals operates through its wholly-owned Colombian companies Minerales Camino Real SAS founded in 2015 and Exploraciones Northern Colombia SAS acquired from previous owners in 2019.
-In Saudi Arabia the Royal Road Minerals operates through its 50% owned Saudi Arabian registered subsidiary, Royal Road Arabia.
+In Saudi Arabia Royal Road Minerals operates through its 50% owned Saudi Arabian registered subsidiary, Royal Road Arabia.
 In Morocco Royal Road Minerals operates through its 100% owned subsidiary Minéraux Chemin Réel SARL AU.

-Copyright 2025.
+Copyright 2026.
 Royal Road.
 All rights reserved